MaginnGroup/CSP-LD-MD-Paper/README.md

 3. **figure_MBAR_total.png**: Visualization of the MBAR integration for this step.

 ### 4_DWF->WF
-Thermodynamic transformation from the dense weak fluid (DWF) to the weal fluid (WF).
+Thermodynamic transformation from the dense weak fluid (DWF) to the weak fluid (WF).
 #### Input Files
 1. **coordenador.py**: Python script to automate the MD runs.
 2.  **data.initial**, **data2.out**: Starting configuration and molecular topology (LAMMPS format).